 Maintain free choice access to non-frozen water.
 Many horses don't desire to drink "ice-cold" water.
 There are numerous types of water heaters capable of maintaining drinking water slightly above freezing temperature.

 Ensure horses receive adequate vitamin/mineral supplementation, including salt!
 Allow free choice access or add one tablespoon daily to the horse's grain mix.
 Feed plain, white, granular livestock salt with no mineral added.
 Top-dress appropriate vitamin/mineral supplement to the grain serving.

 Simply said, the following three things will decrease cold stress in your horse:

 - Provide areas for horses to get out of the wind chill.

 - Increase dietary energy to provide more calories for the horse to stay warm.

-And the bottom line: blanketing can be an important management tool to reduce cold stress in horses experiencing winter weather extremes!
+And the bottom line: blanketing your horse can be an important management tool to reduce cold stress in horses experiencing winter weather extremes!

 Have more questions about blanketing your horse or reducing cold stress?
 Contact Badger Equine Veterinary Services!